folio-org/folio-ansible/doc/ansible-roles.md

 - openjdk-8-jdk
 - maven-3

-## mod-users-data
+## mod-metadata-data
 Sample data for the mod-metadata backend modules.
-Depends on tenant-data.
+Depends on tenant-data and common.
 *Note: without a running Okapi instance with inventory and inventory-storage installed and enabled, this role will fail.*